 The amount of family income written on the renewal form is reviewed by enrollment workers at the time of renewal.
-If it is known to ALL Kids that a family is experiencing financial difficulty, the ALL Kids Social Work Consultant and/or ALL Kids Regional staff may assist the family in locating assistance from premium payment.
+If it is known to ALL Kids that a family is experiencing financial difficulty, the ALL Kids Social Work Consultant and/or ALL Kids Regional staff may assist

+Model Application Template for the State Children's Health Insurance Program the family in locating assistance from premium payment.
 Non-payment of premiums is forgiven if the family provides proof of bankruptcy status during the enrollment period.